limefrogyank/MediaCaptureNokiaEffects/README.md

 The universal app (Win8.1/WP8.1) demonstrates how to use the Nokia Imaging SDK within a Media Foundation Transform to be used as an effect during MediaCapture using a camera.

+REQUIRES: Nokia Imaging SDK (use Nuget to add to ALL projects, both WP8/Win8 and C#/C++)

 There are two ways to use this:

 1. You can pass custom strings that represent Filters to the IPropertySet interface that must be added to the AddEffectAsync method.